skrub-data/skrub/doc/cleaning.rst

 =========================================

-:class:`Cleaner` sanitizes a dataframe, transforming it to a more consistent data representation with which it is easier to work.
-For instance, it detects null values represented as strings, parses dates, removes uninformative columns.
+:class:`Cleaner` sanitizes a dataframe, transforming it to a more consistent data representation which is easier to work with: it detects null values represented as strings, parses dates, and removes uninformative columns (see docstring: :class:`Cleaner`).

 ..
 Code in a comment to build the variables we need for doctests to run